klueq/shared-folder-ipfs/README.md

 # What is this?
 Think about a shared folder on an FTP server where many users can add files.
 In this folder there is also a special `rules` script that enforces certain rules about what files can be added, who can add them and so on.
 This shared folder has some disadvantages: there is an admin who is above the rules and all the files are stored in one place.
 The idea of this project is to use [IPFS](https://ipfs.io) to implement this shared folder pattern without the disadvantages: there won't be an admin and there won't be a single place where the files are stored.

 Why not to use IPFS directories?
 They are immutable.
 An IPFS directory is just a immutable IPFS file that has links to other IPFS files and directories.
+An IPFS directory can be thought of as an immutable JSON object where leafs are IPFS files.

 What about [ipfs files](https://docs.ipfs.io/reference/api/cli/#ipfs-files)?
 That's just a more convenient API to create immutable IPFS directories.